 Lighter inshore fishing rods will not handle larger sharks so best to choose your tackle wisely.

-The best shark fishing reel is one that matches your rod and line setup.
+The correct choice of shark fishing reel is one that matches your rod and line setup.
 Spinning reels can be used on smaller species, once you move to the larger types of shark then you would be better to move to a conventional reel.

 Conventional reels will always provide a lot more cranking power over a spinning reel.